remix-run/react-router/CONTRIBUTING.md

 Please provide thoughtful comments and some sample code.
 Proposals without substance will be closed.

+It's generally a good idea to open an issue for the proposal first before working on the implementation and submitting a pull request.
+Please also take a look at the [timeline issue](https://github.com/ReactTraining/react-router/issues/6497) and consider ongoing work that might conflict with your proposed changes.

 <a name="attention"/></a>

 ## Issue Not Getting Attention?